 Shares of our common stock sold by the underwriters to the public will be offered at the initial public offering price set forth on the cover page of this prospectus.
-Any shares of our common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
+Any shares of our common stock sold by the underwriters to securities dealers may be sold at a discount of up to \$0.56550 per share from the initial public offering price.
 If all of the shares of our common stock are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.
 Sales of shares of our common stock made outside of the U.S. may be made by affiliates of the underwriters.
 The underwriters reserve the right to reject an order for the purchase of shares, in whole or in part.

 The following table shows the initial public offering price, underwriting discounts and proceeds before expenses to us and to the selling stockholders.
-The information assumes either no exercise or full exercise by the underwriters of their option to purchase an additional shares of our common stock from us, discussed below:
+The information assumes either no exercise or full exercise by the underwriters of their option to purchase an additional 2,574 shares of our common stock from us and an additional 1,560,426 shares of our common stock from the selling stockholders, discussed below: